PeterSchuhmann/extbase_encryption/README.md

 ## Limitations

+will not working in TYPO3 6.2 Backend (to old)

 Important: please make sure that all fields you store in database are storded in a large datatype like text (not varchar !!!) because the encrypted string might be much longer than decrypted key.
 If the datatype is not big enough your data will corrupted and lost.

 limitations: Works with string vars only